blex-max/apb-pileup-browser/README.md

 ```
 Coverage is concentrated on the backend.
 TUI rendering and event handling aren't unit tested at this time.

-### AI Usage Policy
+### AI Usage

-I think it's important to be up front about AI usage.
-This repo has been developed by hand, with use of AI as a second line — for bouncing
+This repo has been developed by hand, with some use of AI tools for extraneous work like implementing githooks etc.
-ideas off of, bug hunting, and basic stub implementation.
-Architecture, the design of all core primitives and functions, and other impactful
+Architecture, the design of all core primitives and functions, and other impactful decisions are made by the maintainer.
-decisions are made by the maintainer.
-Small, mechanical, additive changes (a keybinding, a warning fix, a rename) might be handed over.
-A
-new feature or refactor is not; those are designed and implemented manually.
-The benefit is a codebase that is (hopefully) well-designed,
+The benefit is a codebase that is (hopefully) well-designed, effective, and concise - and therefore easy to maintain
-effective, and concise - and therefore easy to maintain and easy to contribute to.
-Contributions are more than welcome, but would ideally
-follow this standard.
+and easy to contribute to.
+Contributions are more than welcome, but would ideally follow this standard.